Ocean Innovator Award

 2024 Ocean Innovator Award

-Join us on June 4, 11am - 12pm PT, to hear from two emerging ocean innovators who are conducting groundbreaking projects!
-These innovators have been awarded first and second place awards through the 2024 Ocean Innovator Award opportunity, which recognizes and promotes innovative ocean-related research and applied solutions.
+Sea & Shore Solutions showcased two emerging ocean innovators, and our first Ocean Innovator Award winners, at the Ocean Innovators Webinar on June 4, 2024!
+These innovators were awarded first and second place awards through the 2024 Ocean Innovator Award opportunity, which recognizes and promotes innovative ocean-related research and applied solutions.

 Early career professionals from around the globe submitted creative presentations about their innovative projects related to coastal, ocean, and estuarine environments.
 Our two winners, Arona Bender and Pilar Rodriguez, were selected by a team of expert reviewers across several dimensions of the ocean and coastal career field.